Awesome rapport: How to make life easier (for free) in 5 powerful ways!

-You look at them, and yet there’s no soul.
+You look at them, and yet no soul.

-There is something about connecting with people that you seem unable to somehow measure up.
+There is something about people that you seem unable to somehow measure up.

 Believe it or not, you body language is more effective at putting your point across than anything you will ever say.